antrea-io/antrea/docs/bgp-policy.md

 The `listenPort` field specifies the port on which the BGP process listens.
 The default value is 179.
 The valid port range is `1-65535`.

+### Confederation

+The `confederation` field specifies that the BGP process operates within a confederation.

+- `identifier`: Specifies the ASN of the confederation, serving as its identifier.
+- `memberASNs`: Specifies the ASNs of other members that are part of the confederation.

+See example [BGP Confederation].

 ### Advertisements